eshwen/ds-python-boilerplate/docs/tooling/pipelines.md

 - What: Check for dependency updates and vulnerabilities
     - Where: [dependabot.yml]
     - When: On a schedule (check the file)
+- What: Update the draft of the next release
+    - Where: [release-drafter.yml]
+    - When: On pushes to `main`

 TODO: Add documentation and CodeQL pipelines.
 TODO: Flesh out dependabot more (package sets, etc.)